 - Enjoy a day at one of the beaches

 - Rent a car and drive around Folegandros

 One thing to note is that most restaurants and shops are closed between 2pm and 6pm.
 It is really hot during that time so most people would be resting indoors.
-We found that To Zimarki is one restaurant that is open starting at 2pm (this saved us when we were in Chora when everything else was closed!)
+I found that To Zimarki is one restaurant that is open starting at 2pm.

 Best Beaches in Folegandros

 The best thing about beaches in Folegandros is that they’re raw and waiting to be discovered.
 I wrote a whole separate article ranking the best beaches in Folegandros!
 So here is a quick recap.

 Beaches at the Port: There are a total of 6 beaches in the Port area all within about a 15 minute walk of each other.
 Only Chochilidia has tavernas while the other 5 are small coves.
 My favorite one is Livadi as it’s the largest and the most sandy!

 Agali: The best beach in Folegandros would have to be Agali!
 This area is beautiful with white washed hotels on one side and rock cliffs on the other.
 There are no beach chairs but a few spots offering shade if you go in the morning up until about 1pm.
 After getting some sun, make sure to visit Pasithea after for some delicious seafood!